sergio7174/REACTNATECOMMERCE02/README.md

 <h1 align ="center" > 🖥️ 📸 📱 🤖 - React-Native-Ecommerce  </h1>
 <h3  align ="center">
-A boilerplate for a ecommerce mobile app using React Native and Redux.
+A boilerplate for a Ecommerce mobile app using React Native and Redux-Toolkit, Firebase Auth.
 IOs and Android </h3>
 <br>

   * [Configuration and Setup](#configuration-and-setup)